james-card/cnext/README.md

 I use C in my own work day in and day out.
 Over the years, I've developed many of the things that C++ provides and that C lacks.
 With generics in C17, it finally became possible to have generic, type-safe data structures, and so I completed my data structures libraries using that ability.
 At that point, I realized that I had the part of C that C++ was initially intended to provide.

-I'm now releasing this work to the public in the hopes that other people find it useful.
+In the continued theme of one iteration past C, I'm now releasing this work to the public as "C.next" in the hopes that other people find it useful.

 ## StringLib